PZ Cussons: PZ (from 2006)

 PZ Cussons announced new plans in August 2006 to move its remaining factory in England from Kersal to Swinton, both in the City of Salford.

 PZ Cussons acquired the Sanctuary Spa and Sanctuary products business in January 2008 for £75 million.
 Alex Kanellis, who had been chief executive officer since June 2006, stepped down from that position in December 2019.
 The company announced that Jonathan Myers would be the new chief executive officer effective from 1 May 2020.

 Operations

 PZ Cussons Group has a marketing presence in Europe, Africa and Asia.

 PZ Cussons until recently had factories in Salford, Nigeria, Thailand, Indonesia, Australia, Greece, Kenya, and Poland.
 The factories in Greece and Poland, together with local commercial operations were sold in the summer of 2012 as part of an initiative to focus on core business.

 PZ Cussons' main brand is the Imperial Leather range of soaps, bath and shower and cosmetic products.
-PZ Cussons operates a joint venture electrical superstore in Lagos, Nigeria and also operates in Ghana.
+PZ Cussons operates a joint venture electrical superstore, Haier Thermocool, in Lagos, Nigeria and also operates in Ghana.
 The largest single market for PZ Cussons is Nigeria.
 This is served by the subsidiary company PZ Cussons Nigeria Plc, which employs over 3,500 people and is listed on the Nigerian Stock Exchange.